ls1intum/Artemis/docs/user/exercises/programming.rst

 Exercise Templates
 ------------------

-The subsequent sections describes the programming-related features that Artemis supports.
+The subsequent sections describe the programming-related features that Artemis supports.

 .. include:: programming-exercise-features.inc